 In one respect, this study is the intermediate point in a four-part series.
 We started with a literature review which identified twelve distinct elements of the quality of experience of platform work, nine distinct sectors, and a variety of platform practices.
 This study uses that framework to present the experiences of eight of these sectors.
 Looking ahead, we will further explore the complexities of gender in platform work, explore the emerging practice of social agriculture, and explore how platform livelihoods are (or are not) accessible and rewarding for people living with disabilities.

 On one hand, Kenya should look to conversations happening around the world about regulatory interventions to improve social protections and the social contract between gig workers and platforms.
 On the other hand, Kenya needs to evaluate its own particular stance towards each of these platform livelihoods, in order to develop the solutions that make the most sense for Kenya.
 Regardless, this work helps demonstrate how there is likely not a one-size-fits-all approach to catalyzing the platform economy.

 Despite ups and downs in the funding environment, business models, and the evolution of the pandemic, the advance towards the digital economy will likely continue.
 It is the right moment to work together to make platform livelihoods—a key new part of digital transformation—inclusive, dignified, and fulfilling for more youths in Kenya and beyond.

 Explore the different sector reports

-Logistics – Fast-paced work, driven by the algorithm.
+Delivery and logistics: Fast-paced work, driven by algorithms.
 Structured weekly earnings, support in bookkeeping, budgeting, and saving.

-MSEs – Experiences with platform sales (via formal marketplaces, social commerce, paid and free online advertising).
+E-commerce and social commerce: Experiences with platform sales via formal marketplaces, social commerce, paid and free online advertising.

 This platform livelihoods research was conducted by Qhala in collaboration with Caribou Digital and in partnership with the Mastercard Foundation.